MERT-CKR/Sky-AutoPianoPlayer/README.md

 <span style="color:red">The performance of the note system used in this project is limited.
-Instead, I recommend using this: [Sky Instrument Player](https://github.com/MERT-CKR/Sky-Instrument-Player) project.</span>
+Instead, I recommend using this project:</span> [Sky Instrument Player](https://github.com/MERT-CKR/Sky-Instrument-Player) .